EDCD/EDDI/VoiceAttack.md

 To use this function in your own commands use the 'Execute an external plugin function' command with the plugin context set to 'shutup'.

+### disablespeechresponder

+This function disables the speech responder until either VoiceAttack is restarted or an enablespeechresponder call is made.

+To use this function in your own commands use the 'Execute an external plugin function' command with the plugin context set to 'disablespeechresponder'.

+### enablespeechresponder

+This function enables the speech responder until either VoiceAttack is restarted or a disablespeechresponder call is made.

+To use this function in your own commands use the 'Execute an external plugin function' command with the plugin context set to 'enablespeechresponder'.

 ### profile

 This function obtains the latest information from the Elite servers.
 It will give you up-to-date information on your ship (including its loadout and cargo), the station you are docked at, and your credit balance and rankings.